 Johann Friedrich Heinrich Riedesel was born in Paris on June 15, 1883.
 While his parents–Peter and Anna Gertrud (Jacob) Riedesel–were German nationals, employment opportunities took them to France.
 This was actually Peter Riedesel’s second marriage.

 About 1905, he married Emma Jacobsen who was a native of the Schleswig area in northern Germany.
 How they met or where they married I do not know.
 On April 16,1909 he arrived at the port of New York aboard the “President Grant” under the name “Johann”; he was bound for Woodward, Oklahoma.
-However, he must not have stayed long as two more children were born to them in 1910 and 1912.

 The Ellis Island records show some of the family returning on March 30, 1913 aboard the ship “Patricia” out of Cuxhaven, Hamburg.
 What is very curious is that adult male of the party is listed as Peter; the age is not clear; the adult female was Emma, and there were sons Heinrich and Albert.
 John’s brother Peter had also come to America.
 Did he also return to Europe, and then come with his brother’s family in 1913?